-International applicants must meet a few other requirements in addition to the nursing program application requirements.
-These requirements ensure your success in clinical placements and the overall program.
+International applicants must meet a few other requirements in addition to the nursing graduate certificate application requirements.

 Proof of English Proficiency

 Non-native English speakers must provide proof of English language proficiency set by the UW School of Nursing.
 You can waive this requirement only if you either:

 - have received a bachelor’s, master’s or doctoral degree from a regionally-accredited school in the United States, or from a school in the following countries:

 - United Kingdom; or

 - provide official documentation from your undergraduate degree-granting institution (if the institution is in a country not listed in #1 above) verifying that all instruction is in English.
 Acceptable documentation must be one of the following:

 - Official or attested letter from the undergraduate college, university registrar, or Controller of Examinations office

 - Official transcripts, attested mark sheets, or degree statements if English is stated as the medium of instruction